MskV0/latest-react-todo/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgements

-- This project was created as part of a React assignment.
 - Thanks to Tailwind CSS for the styling utilities.